Download Course PDF

 - Identify and solve resource conflicts using a variety of techniques

 Set the Project baseline then track and report project status

 - Set the project baseline – and understand the various options available when doing so

 - Update the schedule with actual task duration, resource usage, and costs

 - Evaluate and adjust the schedule once project updates have been made

 - Create meaningful status reports for key stakeholder groups

-Prior to taking the Hands-on MS Project course, participants should already have a solid understanding of formal project management.
+Prior to taking the Hands-on Microsoft Project course, participants should already have a solid understanding of project management.
 Participants who have not had prior training in project management are therefore required to first take the following workshop:

-3-day Project Management Essentials: Part 1 - the Fundamentals (or similar workshop)
+Three day Project Management Essentials: Part 1 - the Fundamentals (or equivalent)

 * This course can be applied towards a Canadian Construction Association (CCA) Gold Seal Certificate